 Research Fellowships

-We want to support you in becoming an independent research leader!
-The School of Chemistry at the University of Bristol offers a dynamic and nurturing environment in which to do this.
-Our inclusive, diverse, and collaborative School provides a supportive, scientifically excellent and enjoyable framework in which you can build a successful scientific career.
+We want to support you in becoming an independent research leader.
+Recently ranked number 1 in the UK for Chemistry research (THE analysis of REF 2021), the School of Chemistry at the University of Bristol offers a dynamic and nurturing environment in which to develop your research programme.
+Our inclusive, diverse, and collaborative School provides a supportive and scientifically excellent setting in which you can build a successful scientific career.

 What we can offer you:

-Support in preparing your Fellowship applications – You will have a senior academic mentor in Chemistry as well as support in preparing your fellowship applications from the University’s dedicated Research and Enterprise Development Team, including advice on all technical aspects and costings and support in preparing for interviews.
+Support in preparing your Fellowship applications – You will have a senior academic mentor in the School of Chemistry as well as support in preparing your fellowship applications from the University’s dedicated Research and Enterprise Development Team, including advice on all technical aspects and costings and support in preparing for interviews.

 A track record of success – The School of Chemistry has an excellent track record in hosting Independent Research Fellows and in supporting promising early career researchers as they embark on their independent research careers.
-The School currently hosts 13 independent research fellows and you can read profiles on some of them and their career development below.
+100% of the Independent Research Fellows hosted by the School over the last 15 years have secured a permanent academic position either at the University of Bristol or elsewhere.
+The School currently hosts 10 independent research fellows and you can read profiles on some of them and their career development below.

-Equality of Research Support - We pride ourselves on ensuring equal and inclusive research support to all our researchers in the SoC through all stages of academic progression, with a positive working environment, including flexible and part-time work.
+Equity of Research Support - We pride ourselves on ensuring equal and inclusive research support to all our researchers in the SoC through all stages of academic progression, with a positive working environment, including flexible and part-time work.
 Home working is supported by line managers.
-We actively support staff through periods of parental leave by adjusting workloads and providing cover for those staff wishing to take advantage of paternity or maternity leave.
+We actively support staff through periods of parental leave by adjusting workloads and providing cover for those staff undertaking periods of paternity, maternity, parental or adoption leave.

 Apply